Beyond our Junior School classroom

 Highgate pupils took part in our annual camp out on the school field

-500 trees were planted by Junior School pupils in 2021 to support biodiversity
+3000 bulbs were planted by Junior School pupils in 2024 to improve biodiversity

 Across Highgate, we aim to inspire our pupils to study and to work creatively.
 This goes beyond the classroom, with exciting co-curricular opportunities in all of the creative arts – music, drama, and art.